helpscout/hsds-react/README.md

 ## Publishing

-To publish and release a new version of Blue, run the following command:
+To publish and release a new version of HSDS, run the following command:

 ```
 npm run release